Personality rights: Civil law and common law jurisdictions

 In contrast with common law jurisdictions, most civil law jurisdictions have specific civil code provisions that protect an individual's image, personal data and other generally private information.
 Exceptions have been carved out of these general, broad privacy rights when dealing with news and public figures.
 Thus, while it may violate an ordinary citizen's privacy to speak about their medical records, one is generally allowed to report on more intimate details in the lives of celebrities and politicians.

 Unlike most common law jurisdictions the personality rights in civil law are generally inheritable, thus one can make a claim against someone who invades the privacy of a deceased relative if the memory of their character is besmirched by such publication.
+However there is a fruitful current debate regarding the alienability or transferability of these rights, in the United States specifically, in the spirit of limiting the free transfer of personality rights—as they are freely transferrable currently- to a more protective system to prevent improper access to a right so closely rooted in an individuals personality from a wrongdoer.

 Personality rights have developed out of common law concepts of property, trespass and intentional tort.
 Thus personality rights are, generally speaking, judge-made law, though there are jurisdictions where some aspects of personality rights are statutory.
+Currently in the United States, all 50 states each have their own way of defining and enforcing the right of publicity, and this creates issues of uniformity across the country because each system is different and not "roughly parallel" to the other states.
 In some jurisdictions, publicity rights and privacy rights are not clearly distinguished, and the term publicity right is generally used.
 In a publicity rights case the issue to decide is whether a significant section of the public would be misled into believing (incorrectly) that a commercial arrangement had been concluded between a plaintiff and a defendant under which the plaintiff agreed to the advertising involving the image or reputation of a famous person.
 The actionable misrepresentation requires a suggestion that the plaintiff has endorsed or licensed the defendant's products, or somehow can exercise control over those products.
 This is done by way of the tort of passing off.

 The meaning of the law is best illustrated by principal cases on the subject.